vanillaspa/web-components/README.md

 npm run dev
 ```

-This will autogenerate a map of your WebComponents inside the `src/components` folder.

-Finally import your web-components with:
+In your code, just import your web-components with:

 ```
 <script type="module">